House of Bonzi: Succession

-However, during the World wars, poor management and the heavy economic burdens caused by the conflicts led to a significant reduction in the wealth of the main branch of the family.
-Count Antonio Bonzi Vimercati (1879–1944) was the last owner of Villa Bonzi in Ripalta Nuova, which he had inherited from his parents Francesco and the noble woman Luigia (Luisa) Bonzi Carioni, the grandniece of Agostino Vimercati.
+However, during the World wars, poor management and the heavy economic burdens caused by the conflicts led to turbulent times for the main branch of the family.
+Count Antonio Bonzi Vimercati (1879–1944), son of Count Francesco and the noble woman Luigia (Luisa) Carioni, was the last owner of Villa Bonzi in Ripalta Nuova and of the Bonzi Palace in the center of Crema, which he had inherited from his great uncle Agostino Vimercati.

-In contrast, the cadet branch of the family did not suffer the same fate.
+In contrast, the San Michele cadet branch of the family did not suffer the same fate.
 In more recent times, some members partially relocated to the Americas and distinguished themselves, particularly with Count Leonardo Bonzi (1902–1977).

 Upon the death of Antonio Bonzi Vimercati, the succession passed to his son Gian Franco Bonzi (1902–1975), who in turn transmitted the title to his firstborn son Antonio Bonzi (1930–2001), who moved to Milan, and to his brother Alessandro (1933–2011).

 The two brothers, Antonio and Alessandro, are the progenitors of the two branches into which the Bonzi family is presently divided.
 Antonio married Luciana Ceserani (1930), from whom he had: